SCLOUD-PTE-LTD/docs/private-cloud/user-guide/vpc.md

 VPC networks have data center attributes and only support specifying virtual resources from the same data center into a VPC network, and the subnet block of each VPC network must be in the CIDR segment of the VPC network.
 The platform provides default VPC network and subnet resources for each tenant and sub-account through the VPC network configured by the administrator, which is convenient for users to log in to the cloud platform to quickly deploy services.

 ## Create a VPC
-You can specify the VPC name and CIDR CIDR block to add a VPC network with one click to set up network environments for different services.
+You can specify the VPC name and CIDR block to add a VPC network with one click to set up network environments for different services.
 If a VPC network block is created, you must plan the network in advance, such as planning the service IP CIDR block and IP address.

 Go to the VPC Network resource list page in the navigation bar to create a VPC network, as shown in the following figure: